History of Bill Gates in Timeline

 How to Avoid a Climate Disaster: The Solutions We Have and the Breakthroughs We Need

-On May 10, 2022, Bill Gates announced that he tested positive for COVID-19 and was experiencing mild symptoms, despite having received three doses of the COVID-19 vaccine.
+On May 10, 2022, Bill Gates announced that he tested positive for COVID-19 and was experiencing mild symptoms.

-In July 2022, Bill Gates reiterated his commitment to the Giving Pledge on his Twitter channel, announcing his plan to give 'virtually all' his wealth to charity.
+In July 2022, Bill Gates reiterated his commitment to giving 'virtually all' his wealth to charity, aiming to move off the list of the world's richest people.

-In September 2022, Politico published an exposé, in cooperation with Die Welt, critical of NGO leadership during the COVID-19 pandemic response.
-Criticisms included the interconnectivity of non-profits with Gates.
+In September 2022, Politico published an exposé critical of NGO leadership during the COVID-19 pandemic, written with Die Welt, which cited interconnections of non-profits with Gates and his lack of medical credentials.

 2022: Publication of How to Prevent the Next Pandemic

-Following the COVID-19 pandemic, Bill Gates published "How to Prevent the Next Pandemic" in 2022, proposing a GERM team with annual funding of $1 billion.
+In 2022, following the COVID-19 pandemic, Bill Gates published "How to Prevent the Next Pandemic", proposing a "Global Epidemic Response and Mobilization" (GERM) team.

 How to Prevent the Next Pandemic